CAE Reading and Use of English Practice Test 15

 17 endurance.
 Endurance is one’s ability to withstand (stand up against, to resist) difficulties.

 18 doubtless/undoubtedly.
-Context suggest a negative form, which can be achieved by either a prefix or a suffix.
+The context suggests a negative form, which can be achieved by either a prefix or a suffix.

 19 tolerant.
 The sentence that follows the gap helps us understand that the adjective required is a positive one: ‘We accept without question…’.